banner

 cd sys/devices/system/cpu/cpu0/cpufreq

-cpuinfo_max_freq: Specifies the highest working frequency that the processor can run at (in kilohertz)
+cpuinfo_max_freq: This file specifies the highest operating frequency the processor can run (unit: kilohertz)

-cpuinfo_min_freq: Specifies the lowest working frequency that the processor can run at (in kilohertz)
+cpuinfo_min_freq: This file specifies the lowest operating frequency the processor can run (unit: kilohertz)

 Screen#